Bhargavi-ng/School_District_Analysis/README.md

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
    As seen in the above screenshot the performance of Thomas High School **goes down significantly** when we include the 9th grade students data with the scores replaced with NaNs.
 But, if we ignore the 9th grade students records completely then the performance is similar to the output from complete dataset.

-When looking at relative performance using the **Overall Passing Percentage value** to other schools, Thomas High School is in 2nd place.

 - When looking at relative performance to other schools, Thomas High School is in **2nd place**.
 ![THS Relative Performace Complete Dataset](Resources/THS_Relative_Performace_Complete_Dataset.PNG)